credativ/plutono/docs/sources/administration/configuration.md

 ### hidden_users

 This is a comma-separated list of usernames.
-Users specified here are hidden in the Grafana UI.
-They are still visible to Grafana administrators and to themselves.
+Users specified here are hidden in the Plutono UI.
+They are still visible to Plutono administrators and to themselves.

 <hr>

 ## [auth]

-Grafana provides many ways to authenticate users.
-Refer to the Grafana [Authentication overview]({{< relref "../auth/overview.md" >}}) and other authentication documentation for detailed instructions on how to set up and configure authentication.
+Plutono provides many ways to authenticate users.
+Refer to the Plutono [Authentication overview]({{< relref "../auth/overview.md" >}}) and other authentication documentation for detailed instructions on how to set up and configure authentication.

 ### login_cookie_name

 The cookie name for storing the auth token.
-Default is `grafana_session`.
+Default is `plutono_session`.

 ### login_maximum_inactive_lifetime_duration